 Light frequently executes figurative pieces on commission, both human and animal, for municipalities, churches, foundations, and individuals.
 Light’s figures are described as classical, since they draw their inspiration from the earliest examples—Greek, Roman, Renaissance, and sometimes even from early European cave paintings.

-He recently finished a portrait bust of composer Olivier Messiaen and in 2016 will begin work on a portrait of Swedish businessman and humanitarian Raoul Wallenberg, who saved thousands of Jews in Hungary during World War II.
+He recently finished a portrait bust of composer Olivier Messiaen and in 2016 began work on a portrait of Swedish businessman and humanitarian Raoul Wallenberg, who saved thousands of Jews in Hungary during World War II.
 Other recent figurative busts include a young Albert Einstein and artist Marc Chagall, both for installation in Paris, France.

 Another series of figures, which is based on the human form but is more abstract, is the Women of Industry series.
 These figures do not employ models.
 Instead, following the lead of Cézanne and then Picasso, they are derived from geometric forms: circles, ovals, spheres, hemispheres, and arcs.
 In 2005, a large version of Clock I of the Women of Industry series won the bronze medal at the Salon de la Société des Artistes Français, the largest art show in France.